 I set up Black Oxford Untold Stories after a crude insult from a member of staff at the Oxford City Tourist Information Centre.
 They blatantly refused to acknowledge that Black people studied at the University.
 Instead, stating the only contribution Black people had made to the University city was to the transportation system in driving the buses and working in the car factory.

 The insult was my impetus to find out more information about the university's black scholars.
 What I found was the university was known for its numerous heads of states, academics, writers, scientists, politicians, philosophers.
-The name of Percy Bysshe Shelley, Oscar Wilde, Margaret Thatcher, Harold Wilson and Bill Clinton are familiar to many.
+The name of Percy Bysshe Shelley, Oscar Wilde, C.S.
+Lewis, Margaret Thatcher, Harold Wilson, and Bill Clinton are familiar to many.
 But what about its Black scholars?